 In 2018, she embarked on both a personal and professional mission to challenge the statute of limitations on postpartum recovery and help women reconnect with, strengthen and heal their bodies.

-Beginning with continued education and honing her expertise, Meg is actively working towards the the Certificate of Achievement in Pregnancy/Postpartum Physical Therapy (CAPP-OB) from the American Physical Therapy Association.
+Beginning with continued education and honing her expertise, Meg pursued and achieved the Certificate of Achievement in Pregnancy/Postpartum Physical Therapy (CAPP-OB) from the American Physical Therapy Association.

 In Spring 2019, she launched 4th Trimester, the Lowcountry’s only private-pay physical-therapy program and education initiative dedicated to prenatal and postpartum women.